humanmade/block-editor-components/src/components/PostPicker/README.md

 # PostPicker

-The `PostPicker` control allows a user to select one or more posts from a given post type, which can be filtered by a taxonomy.
+The `PostPicker` controls allows a user to select one or more posts from a given post type, which can be filtered by a taxonomy.

+Note there are several components exposed under PostPicker.

+* `PostPickerButton` A simple button.
+* `PostPickerToolbarButton` A button for use within `BlockControls` toolbar.
+* `PostPickerModal` The actual modal interface, that can be integrated into your own UI.

+## `PostPickerButton`

 ```
 import PostPicker from '@humanmade/block-editor-components';